opengovsg/postmangovsg-guide/campaign-guide/before-you-start/README.md

 ---
 description: >-
-  If you are an agency user, please read this before you use PostmanSG to send your messages.
+  If you are an agency user, please read this before you use Postman to send your messages.
 ---